 This past week has been a super busy one.
 The campground we are at has been filling up each night and the temperature is starting to climb.
 Of course, this wouldn’t be Texas if there wasn’t a good storm thrown in.
 Yeah, we had one… lol.

-We also started to begin our visiting of the Historic Rt66.
+We also started to begin our visit of the Historic Rt66.
 We were very surprised at how old and run down most of the historic route is.
 Quite sad actually.
 We visited Devils Rope Barbed Wire Museum in McLean and the McLean-Alanreed Area Museum.
 Both museums while small in size, show displays of a deep rich history of towns that were both busy and prosperous towns.

 With the building of the new interstate a few miles away, there was now no need for anyone to come through the towns anymore.
 All major traffic was now routed on the interstate.
 Businesses began to fold and slowly over the years the buildings became vacant and started falling apart.
 Now they stand (barely) covered in graffiti and garbage.
 The same kind of story somewhat repeated itself the next day when we visited the Amarillo section.
 The only difference in the Amarillo section was there were still active storefronts operating among the vacant ones.